Sanjeevan1998/ml-ops-project/README.md

 We will perform initial fine-tuning of these models using publicly available mental health datasets (e.g., Mental Health Reddit Dataset, GoEmotions).
 After initial training, we will periodically retrain these models using updated labeled data collected from simulated production usage.

-To efficiently train these transformer models, we will use distributed training strategies (Ray Train with Distributed Data Parallel - DDP) on GPU nodes (RTX6000 GPUs).
+To efficiently train these transformer models, we will use distributed training strategies (Ray Train with Distributed Data Parallel - DDP) on GPU nodes.
 Additionally, we will perform hyperparameter tuning using Ray Tune to optimize model performance.
 All experiments, hyperparameters, metrics, and model artifacts will be tracked using MLFlow, hosted on Chameleon infrastructure.

 ### Relevant parts of the diagram:
 - **Kubernetes Cluster → Model Training & Experiment Tracking:**
   - Ray Cluster (Distributed Training & Hyperparameter Tuning)
   - MLFlow Server (Experiment Tracking)
-  - GPU Nodes (RTX6000 GPUs)
+  - GPU Nodes

 ### Justification for our strategy:
 - **Transformer Models**: BART, RoBERTa, and DistilBERT are state-of-the-art NLP models widely recognized for their effectiveness in summarization, sentiment analysis, and text classification tasks, respectively.
 Fine-tuning these models on domain-specific mental health data ensures high accuracy and relevance for therapists.